gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 ---

 #### Disclaimer:
-<i>The following information is provided for general informational purposes only and does not constitute legal advice.
-This section is not exhaustive.
-This content should not be used as a substitute for obtaining legal advice from a licensed attorney in your jurisdiction.
-The legal landscape surrounding AI is complex and rapidly evolving.
-Readers should consult with qualified legal professionals for specific guidance related to their particular circumstances.</i>
+<i>The content of this report is for general educational purposes only and does not constitute legal advice.
+The discussion of AI compliance and legal considerations herein is based on research available at the time of writing and may not reflect current regulations or best practices.
+Organizations dealing with AI systems should consult legal experts and compliance professionals for up-to-date guidance specific to their jurisdiction and use case. </i>

 <br>